“Safety is paramount to everything we do.”

 Similarly, what is the best way to engage Sea Tow members + boaters in general on boating safety?

-Through email, social media and just being on the water to remind them that Sea Tow is always available via telephone or a radio call away.
+Through email, social media, and obviously just being on the water to remind them that Sea Tow is always available via telephone or a radio call away.

 Start by following the Foundation on social media.
 Awareness is the first step and making boating safety guidelines more accessible will help it become common knowledge to everyone on the water.